buggins/dlangui/README.md

 which allows to modify some of attributes, while getting base style attributes if they are not changed in widget.
 This trick can minimize memory usage for widget attributes when standard values are used.
 * Current default theme is similar to one in MS Visual Studio 2013
+* Resources can be either embedded into executable or loaded from external resource directory in runtime

 Win32 builds
 ------------